mida87/learning-workspace/README.md

 =====================================
 @Author: Martin Marecic

-Consists of android and JavaEE workspaces
+Consists of android, javascript and JavaEE workspaces